NordicPlayground/nrf51-UART-examples/ble_app_uart_low_power/README.md

 ble_app_uart_low_power_with_buffers_peer_device (UART master)
 ------------
-This project is configured for normal operation and is not low power.
+This project is configured for normal operation and is also low power, as it will only enable the UART when there is data to send.
 It has modified RTS funtionality so that it will work with the UART slave low power example.
 The modified RTS functionality consists of setting RTS low before transmitting data and setting it high when data transmission is finished.

 Test
 ------------